mgounas/Simple-Syntax-Challenges-with-NLTK-and-SpaCy/index.md

 So, when using the *PorterStemmer()*, you need to be aware of potential outputs like these.
 If this is not desirable for the project you are working on you should consider *lemmatization*.

+# WordNetLemmatizer()

+*Lemmatization* is similar to *stemming* but a key difference is that anything generated through *lemmatization* will be a real word.
+Let's take the set of examples with the output *cri* from the *PorterStemmer()* section above and apply the *WordNetLemmatizer()* instead:

+      from nltk.stem import WordNetLemmatizer
+      word_net_lemmatizer = WordNetLemmatizer()

+      words = ["cry", "crying", "cries", "cried"]

+      for word in words:
+            lemma = word_net_lemmatizer.lemmatize(word)
+            print("The lemma for", word, "is", lemma)

+The output now is:

+      The lemma for cry is cry
+      The lemma for crying is cry
+      The lemma for cries is cry
+      The lemma for cried is cried

+These may be easier to work with than the output from the *PorterStemmer()* since they are real words.

 ## Welcome to GitHub Pages